Get your certified South Dakota Birth Certificate

 Learn how to obtain a South Dakota birth certificate from the South Dakota Department of Health Vital Records Office (SD DOH).
 Standard processing time is approximately 2 to 5 weeks, with expedited orders available for 5 to 7 business days.
 The state fee for each copy is $15.00.
 Authorized individuals such as the person on record, family members, and legal representatives can request certified copies.

-You can now order South Dakota birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order South Dakota birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the South Dakota Department of Health - Vital Records Office (SD DOH) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the SD DOH by following the specific steps and meeting certain requirements.
 Before proceeding, verify the costs, eligibility, requirements, and processing times to ensure your application is successful.

 Requesting a South Dakota birth certificate through our online filing service is quick and easy.